Framework

 2.4 Overall job satisfaction is high

 The positive relationship between CPD satisfaction and teachers’ job satisfaction highlights the potentials of well-designed CPD activities.
 It reinforces motivation, reduces burnout, and supports retention in the profession.
+Well-designed CPD contributes positively to teachers’ professional wellbeing.
+It enhances motivation and confidence, reduces the risk of burnout, and supports long-term job satisfaction.
+By reinforcing commitment and professional identity, CPD also strengthens teacher retention within the profession.

 Key Dimensions of Effective Practice